SuperComponents/email-agent/backend/README.md

-# ProResponse AI Backend
+# OpenSupport Backend

-The backend API server for ProResponse AI - an AI-powered customer support platform that provides intelligent email thread management and automated response generation.
+The backend API server for OpenSupport - an AI-powered customer support platform that provides intelligent email thread management and automated response generation.

 ## Overview

-This backend serves as the API layer for ProResponse AI, handling email thread management, AI agent integration, and database operations.
+This backend serves as the API layer for OpenSupport, handling email thread management, AI agent integration, and database operations.
 It's fully integrated with the `agent3/` AI system to provide real-time email processing and draft generation.

 ## Features